 Material The material (.mat file) that the billboard has.
-String Туре The type of billboard.
+String Type The type of billboard.
 "Point" or "Axis".
-Point means the billboard is rotated around its center and axis means that it is rotated round its axis.
-String UseOffset If the billboard should be offset closer to the camera when rendering.
+Point means the billboard is around its center and axis means that it is rotated round its axis.
+S UseOffset If the billboard should be offset closer to the camera when rendering.
 Boolean .
 IsHalo If the billboards is a halo.
-This means that it will loose strength if the source is blocked from view.
-Boolean HaloSourcelsParent If the parent entity of the billboard (must be a submesh) will act as light halo source.
+This means that it will loose strength i blocked from view.
+Boolean HaloSourcelsParent If the parent entity of the billboard (must be a submesh) will act as source.
 Boolean HaloSourceSize If the parent is not source then this will use as size of the source.
 Center of the source is the position of the billboard.
 Vector3